tekibonvi/tekibonvi/README.md

 - 👋 Hi, I’m @tekibonvi
-- 👀 I’m interested in Learn
+- 👀 I’m interested in Learn Docker, K8s,AWS
-- 🌱 I’m currently learning Python, Django,AWS
+- 🌱 I’m currently learning Python, Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...